 First, the burr shaft and motor arrangement.
 In order to be the first grinder that had a straight through grind - beans poured into the top and grounds coming out the bottom - there had to be a design to keep the motor from being in the way.
 The belt drive solution not only accomplishes this but also keeps the heat of the motor away from the beans and burrs.
 The shaft and bearing design was critical since the burrs were far away from the bearing support.
 Using a preloaded back-to-back pair of ball bearings provided enough rigidity.

-We chose a DC motor - not a popular choice with other machines - because it provided more torque than other motor possibilities.
+We chose a DC motor - not a popular choice with other machines - but because it provided more torque than other motor possibilities.

 Next the unique top funnel with infinite grind adjustment.
 We needed a way to get the beans into the burrs!

 Once the beans are ground and exit the burrs, the machine needs a bottom funnel to collect them into a portafilter, since the burrs are bigger than most portafilters.
 In order to clear the funnel and minimize retained grounds, we created a moving wiper that rotates with the shaft, and a fixed wiper to clear the side of the bottom flat burr.

 The portafilter holder with two spring loaded plastic levers to hold the portafilter snugly against the bottom funnel.
 The rubber gasket so the portafilter would not heat the bottom funnel and would also retain its own heat.

 And then the dosing hoppers.
 These are similar to powder measures as used in firearm ammunition reloading.
 The demands of keeping partly ground coffee from sitting in the burrs between grindings required a remote hopper and delivery system that could measure the desired shot.